caolan/dispatch/README.md

 This fork of dispatch has been changed to pass through the _next_ function as the third parameter, pushing matched groups from the route to starting at the fourth param.

-A second, optional parameter has been added to dispatch(). _condition_ is a function of the form function(res){}.
+Second and third optional parameters (neither or both required) have been added to dispatch(). _condition_ is a function of the form function(req){}.
 It is executed if a routing match is found.
 If it is present and returns true, then the dispatch action is performed.
-If it is present and returns false no dispatch action is performed.
+If it is present and returns false then the _fallback_ parameter (of the form function(req,res,next){}) is called.

 ## End Fork Changes ##